jonpalmisc/bn_loader_iboot/README.md

 cmake --build build
 ```

-To install, either copy `libloader_iboot.dylib` to your Binary Ninja user
+To install, either copy `libview_iboot.dylib` to your Binary Ninja user
 plugins folder, or just run the provided `install` target:

 ```sh